cfengine/documentation/web-ui/federated-reporting.markdown

 $ cf-remote sudo -H $CLOUD_USER$SUPERHUB,$CLOUD_USER$FEEDER "/var/cfengine/bin/cf-execd"
 ```

-## Disable Feeder
+## Disable feeder

 <img src="fr-edit-hub-disable.png" alt="Edit Hub Disable" width="420px">

 A Feeder Hub may be disabled from the Hub Management app so that it will no
-longer participate in Federated Reporting.
+longer participate in Federated reporting.
 No further attempts to pull data from
 that feeder will occur until it is enabled again.

 Click the edit button for the feeder, enter URL and credentials information as